Markmwaura/e1frontend/README.md

 # e1frontend
-This is sample implementation of the dropbox website
+This is sample implementation of dropbox .
+The live view can be found here [dropbox](http://dropbox.bitballoon.com/)